-Students may lodge an appeal to the Awards Committee within 15 working days from the receipt of their results when:
+Students may lodge an appeal to the Awards Committee within 15 working days from the receipt of their results (assuming five delivery days from the postmark) when:

 - a.
 The published results of grades are suspect of containing arithmetical errors or other errors of fact; - b.
 Exceptional personal circumstances could have had an adverse effect on the candidate's performance.
-Besides providing third party evidence, which substantiates the claim, the candidate must provide good reasons why the invoked reason was not made known to the Grades/Awards Committee before it took place.
+Besides providing third party evidence, which substantiates the claim, the candidate must provide good reasons why the invoked reason was not made known to the Awards Committee before it took place.